openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 #### Example 1: Baseline Interoperability without pre-existing relationships

-Ecosystem that prioritizes interoperability among all Wallets, Issuers and Verifiers, without requiring any pre-existing relationships, could define the following ecosystem-specific extensions of this specification:
+An Ecosystem that prioritizes interoperability among all Wallets, Issuers and Verifiers, without requiring any pre-existing relationships, could define the following ecosystem-specific extensions of this specification:

 - Use this specification for both presentation and issuance with the following requirements:
   - No additional cryptographic suites and hash algorithms are defined.
-  - For each Credential, Wallets support both mdoc and sd-jwt-vc Credential Formats, Issuers have a choice to issue in either format, and Verifiers accept at least one of the formats.
+  - For each Credential, Wallets support both mdoc and sd-jwt-vc Credential Formats, Issuers have a choice to issue in either format, and Verifiers accept the Credential Format that the Issuer of a requested Credential supports.
 - For issuance, the following requirements apply:
   - No use of Signed Issuer Metadata.
   - Wallets MUST register for the `haip-vci://` custom scheme, where possible.
 This custom scheme is also used to communicate Credential Offer.